Charge: Best practice sharing from team-based care

 CTC Clinical Strategy Committee Charter

-CTC-Clinical Strategy Committee Materials
+CTC-Clinical Strategy Committee Meetings

 Charge: To recommend CTC financial policies, goals, and budgets as well as review CTC’s financial performance against its goals and propose major transactions and programs to the Board of Directors.